tsatria03/CookyCraze/docks/readme.txt

 Prestige level: how many times you have prestiged.
 Starts at 0 on a fresh save.
 Prestige reward condition: describes what you need to complete to receive a reward on your next prestige, based on the require_all setting in quests.table.

-Mode 1 means the reward fires if any quest happens to be complete.
+Mode 1 means no reward is given, regardless of how many quests are complete.
-Mode 2 means at least one quest must be complete.
+Mode 2 means at least one quest must be complete to receive a reward.
-Mode 3 means all quests must be complete, and shows the total count.
+Mode 3 means all quests must be complete to receive a reward, and shows the total count.

 Quests completed: how many of your active quests are currently complete.